Ruth weiss (beat poet)

-Ruth Weiss (June 24, 1928 – July 31, 2020), better known by the lowercase name ruth weiss, was a poet, performer, playwright and artist.
-Born in Germany, but of Austrian citizenship, weiss made her home and career in the United States.
+ruth weiss (June 24, 1928 – July 31, 2020), born Ruth Elisabeth Weisz, was an Austrian and American poet, performer, playwright, and artist.
+Born in Germany, but holding Austrian citizenship, weiss made her home and career in the United States.
 She was considered to be a member of the Beat Generation, a label she, in later years, embraced.

 Biography

 Early life

-She came from a climate of political turmoil.
+Weiss came from a climate of political turmoil.
 Born to a Jewish family in the tumultuous years of the rise of Nazism, her early childhood was spent fleeing her home with her parents.
-Their bid for survival took them from their home of Berlin to Vienna and eventually to the Netherlands, whereby weiss and her parents left for the United States.
+Their bid for survival took them from their native Berlin to Vienna and eventually to the Netherlands, where she and her parents left for the United States.
 In 1939, they arrived in New York City and, from there, moved on to Chicago.
 She excelled academically at school in Chicago, graduating in the top 1% of her class.
 However, in 1946 the family moved back to Germany, this time not as German citizens but as American citizens, as her parents worked for the Army of Occupation.
 She went on to school in Switzerland and spent much time hitchhiking and writing - two skills that would prove pivotal to her future in the American Bohemian Beat scene.
 In 1948, weiss and her parents moved back to the United States, resettling in Chicago.